 Still, having the blinds inside the glass changes the look and behavior of your window treatments and, potentially, the energy efficiency of your whole window.
 While some people find them much more convenient, they’re not for everyone.
-Here are some of the pros and cons so you can decide for yourself if integral blinds are right for your home.
+Here are some of the pros and cons so you can decide for yourself if integral blind window replacement is right for your home.

 The Pros of Windows With Blinds Inside: Cleaner, Safer, and Less Frustrating